calvinlee999/Azure_Cloud_Migration/README.md

 ## Overview
 This repository contains documentation, tools, and resources for migrating on-premises workloads to Microsoft Azure using Azure Migrate and related services.

+## Project Context
+This migration project is led by the **Director of Platform Engineering** role at Chatham Financial.
+For detailed information about the role, responsibilities, and strategic alignment, see [Chatham Financial - Director of Platform Engineering](docs/chatham-financial-role.md).

 ## Project Goal
 Migrate on-premises servers, databases, and applications to Azure cloud platform with minimal downtime, optimized cost, and enhanced security.